Foreign relations of Vietnam

 As of September 2025, Vietnam (officially the Socialist Republic of Vietnam) maintains diplomatic relations with all 192 other member states of the UN, as well as with the State of Palestine and Sahrawi Arab Democratic Republic.

 Since the end of the Vietnam War and the unification of Vietnam, Vietnam's foreign policy has reflected a tension between two choices: "to reject the Western-led world order and oppose Western influence, or to accept the Western-led world order and adapt Western influence."
 Over time, Vietnam has become more engaged in the international community.
-Vietnam has shifted from a fierce opponent of the United States to a friendlier relations.
+Vietnam has shifted from a fierce opponent of the United States to having friendlier relations.
 Vietnam has for decades has both kept close economic and political ties with China and consistently sought to deny Chinese regional dominance.

 History

 Monarchial Vietnam

 In its early history, Vietnam tried to maintain good relations with its neighbours.
-From the Hồng Bàng dynasty to many feudal dynasties like the Ngô, Đinh, Anterior Lê, Lý, Trần, Lê, Tây Sơn and Nguyễn, Vietnam's main diplomatic relationships were with neighboring Imperial China, Kingdom of Champa, Khmer Empire, Lan Xang kingdom and Siam.
+During feudal dynasties such as the Ngô, Đinh, Anterior Lê, Lý, Trần, Lê, Tây Sơn and Nguyễn, Vietnam's main diplomatic relationships were with neighboring Imperial China, Kingdom of Champa, Kingdom of Lan Xang, Khmer Empire, and Siam.
 Later trading relationship were established with European countries (such as through the Dutch East India Company) and Japan.

 Cold War era and the two Vietnams

 Following Japan's surrender, British and Chinese Nationalist forces entered Vietnam to supervise the disarmament of Japanese troops.
-Following the 1946 Ho–Sainteny Agreement, the communist-led Democratic Republic of Vietnam was recognized as a free state within the French Union.
+Following the 1946 Ho–Sainteny Agreement (a preliminary agreement), the communist-led Democratic Republic of Vietnam (DRV) was recognized as a free state within the French Union.
 However, total war broke out later that year.
-The anti-communist State of Vietnam was established in 1949 under the Élysée Accords and recognized as an independent state associated with the French Union.
+The anti-communist State of Vietnam (SVN) was established in 1949 under the Élysée Accords and recognized as an independent state associated with the French Union.

-In January 1950, the People's Republic of China and the Soviet Union were the first two countries to recognize the Democratic Republic of Vietnam.
-Meanwhile, the United States and other Western countries recognized the State of Vietnam.
-The colonial war and the civil war in Vietnam became internationalized and intertwined with the global Cold War.
-The 1954 Geneva Accords temporarily divided the country into North Vietnam and South Vietnam.
+Having long embraced a "two-camp" worldview and regarded the United States as a leading enemy of world revolution, the Indochinese Communist Party worked to bring the DRV into the socialist camp.
+Following the Chinese Communist victory in 1949, Ho Chi Minh secretly visited Beijing and Moscow to seek recognition and aid.
+In January 1950, the People's Republic of China and the Soviet Union were the first two countries to recognize the DRV.
+Meanwhile, the United States and other Western countries recognized the SVN.
+The First Indochina War became internationalized and intertwined with the global Cold War.

+The July 1954 Geneva Accords divided Vietnam at the 17th parallel, with the DRV in the north and the State of Vietnam (later the Republic of Vietnam) in the south.
+As of January 1975, South Vietnam was recognised by 95 countries, and North Vietnam was recognised by 65 countries.
+The division continued until the North conquered the South in 1975, and the reunification was formalized the following year.

 By 1966, South Vietnam had been recognized by about 60 states, while by 1972 North Vietnam had been recognized by 49 states.